jonathanolson/slither/notes/patterns.md

 - TODO
   -
   - !!!
 Only "red exit edge" if there are always 2 black edges INSIDE our pattern for that vertex!!!
+    - (...
+OR it was in the original pattern)
     - think "in-between diagonal 3" is a non-trivial case.
+  -
+  - !!!
+Match exit edges (red) with either absense or just red edges. no white/black!
   -
   - Get automorphisms from a pattern board
   - Get all edge features